anukchat/awesome-github-repos/categories/ai-agents-multi-agent-systems.md

 <div align="left" style="border:1px solid #eee; border-radius:10px; padding:18px 20px; background:#fff;">

 <img src="https://avatars.githubusercontent.com/u/130738209?v=4" width="32" style="vertical-align:middle;"/> <strong><a href="https://github.com/Significant-Gravitas/AutoGPT">Significant-Gravitas/AutoGPT</a> 🔥🔥🔥</strong><br/>
 <em>AutoGPT is the vision of accessible AI for everyone, to use and to build on.
-Our mission is to provide the tools, so tha...</em><br/>
+Our mission is to provide the tools, so that you can focus on what matters.</em><br/>
 <span>
 <a href="https://github.com/Significant-Gravitas/AutoGPT/stargazers"><img src="https://img.shields.io/github/stars/Significant-Gravitas/AutoGPT?style=flat-square&labelColor=343b41"></a>
 <a href="https://github.com/Significant-Gravitas/AutoGPT/network/members"><img src="https://img.shields.io/github/forks/Significant-Gravitas/AutoGPT?style=flat-square&labelColor=343b41"></a>